chagasVinicius/blake/README.md

 With that, all containers will run.
 In order to trigger all the pipelines, go to:
 <http://localhost:3000/> > Automation > check all automations > Actions > start.

 Done, now the Dagster orchestrator will start the pipelines with their respective checks and sensors.
+In order to replicate locally a possible production situation, the schedule is set to start in 5 minutes interval.

 The project contains two ways to make analytic analyses.
 In <http://localhost:8888>, you w:will find a jupyter notebook application, with a example notebook with how it is possible to access the storage using DuckDB.